WeasyPrint

 (headers and footers, automatic numbering)

-, but can use any installed font.
+No @font-face, but can use any installed font.

 Examples